wp-plugins/author-recent-posts/readme.txt

 2. Viewing the Widget with thumbnail
 3. Viewing the Widget without thumbnail
 4. Specify '[author]' shortcode in Widget options
 5. Viewing author name in Widget

 == Changelog ==

+= 1.1 =
+* Added option to specify alternate image url to show alternate image if featured image is not specified in post

 = 1.0 =
 * Let you specify a title with or without author name, set number of posts, enable/disable featured image and it's size, display or not post date

 == Upgrade Notice ==

+= 1.1 =
+Alternate image url facility added

 = 1.0 =
 Initial Release